 Dr. Colleen Bridger stated that the department aimed to support healthy people thriving in a healthy community.
-She noted that it was comprised of the following three divisions and reviewed their functions: 1) Communicable Disease; 2) Community Health; and 3) Health Operations.
-She that Informatics Environmental and stated an Team was implemented in the Director's Office in 2018 to enhance data collection and sharing.
-She noted that the City of San Antonio was a Finalist for the Robert Wood Johnson Foundation Culture of Health Prize and highlighted improvements in performance measures from 2017 to 2018.
+She noted that it was comprised of the following three divisions and 1) Communicable Disease; 2) reviewed their functions: Community Health; Operations.
+Environmental Health and She stated that an Informatics was implemented in the Director's Office in 2018 to enhance data collection and sharing. noted that the City of San Antonio was a Finalist for the Robert Wood Johnson Foundation Culture of Health Prize and highlighted improvements in performance measures from 2017 to 2018.
 She stated that the proposed FY 2019 Budget totaled \$42.9 million and noted an administrative adjustment converting temporary employees to grant-funded positions.
-She described proposed enhancements to create awareness of adverse childhood experiences (ACEs) and trauma-informed care; work with DHS and Pre-K 4 SA; create а trauma-informed certification program; add one Coordinator position; and conduct an Ozone Component Point Sources Analysis.
+She described proposed enhancements to create awareness of adverse childhood experiences trauma-informed care; (ACEs) work with DHS and Pre-K 4 SA; trauma-informed certification program; add one Coordinator position; and conduct an Ozone Component Point Sources Analysis.
 She stated that 2019 goals included the Gold Medal for City Health; implementation of Tobacco 21; development of a trauma-informed care consortium; national accreditation; and greater focus on grant funding.